Mortal Kombat ending explained: 2021 movie's sequel teases and cameos

-Mortal Kombat dropped on HBO Max and into theaters Friday, introducing us to new fighter Cole Young as he flees icy ninja Sub-Zero and teams up with some klassic characters from the games.
-It comes almost 24 years after the iconic series' last cinematic outing, and improves on that in every way.
-The movie is already out in Australia, and will be available in the UK at a later date.
+Mortal Kombat, on HBO Max and in theaters, introduces us to new fighter Cole Young as he flees icy ninja Sub-Zero and teams up with some klassic characters from the games.
+The movie comes almost 24 years after the iconic series' last cinematic outing, and improves on that in every way.

 Along with the intense fights, fatalities and Easter eggs, we get a few tantalizing hints of possible sequel plot lines.
 Let's take a look at what happens at the end of the movie and what it might mean for a possible sequel.